-As a member of Nomad List, you get access to Nomad List Chat, a mobile, desktop and web chat app that lets you talk to 6,729+ other nomads in 250+ cities.
+As a member of Nomad List, you get access to Nomad List Chat, a mobile, desktop and web chat app that lets you talk to 6,874+ other nomads in 239 cities.
 It's also accessible as a Slack group or IRC chat.
 There's been 947,040 messages sent since its inception in late 2014 making the chat the most used part of Nomad List by far.

 Imagine landing in Hong Kong, you exit the plane, get your data SIM card and jump in a taxi.
 While driving you open our chat and join #hong-kong on your phone, you ask what's the best place to stay and where it's located.
 You show the driver the address from the chat.
 You check in to your hotel and ask the chat what's the best place to do some work.
 Then after finishing your work, you ask if anyone other nomads are up for a meet up.
 At the end of the night, you've met new people, both nomads and locals, and you feel a little bit more home in your new (temporary) destination.